When I carried out the research of

-Then in 1942, his father and mother took all the children into the living room and broke the devastating news, that their sister has passed away.
+Then in 1942, his father and mother took all the children into the living room and broke the devastating news, that Katherine has passed away.

 I don't think words can convey, the terrible sense of loss that the family must have felt.

-Talking to Cameron, we both found it extremely emotional talking about her return to OverHall, as he was obviously very close to his sister
+Talking to Cameron, he found it extremely emotional talking about her final journey to OverHall, as he was obviously very close to his sister.

-Later in the week, a full church service was held at St Marys where once again Katherine was taken into the church and out again to the local Home Guard of Honour.
+Later in the week, a full church service was held at St Marys where once again Katherine was taken into the church escorted by the local Home Guard.